capnmidnight/Primrose/doc/setup.md

 Developer Console of your favorite browser with the library loaded.
 It will appear
 as:

-<kbd>Using Primrose v0.20.2.
-Find out more at http://www.primrosevr.com</kbd>
+<tt>Using Primrose v0.20.2.
+Find out more at http://www.primrosevr.com</tt>

 You can then copy that version number into a filename of the Archive directory to retrieve any historical version you may need.